School Shark Tag Awareness – How You Can Help

 Alex’s research aims to document the spatial and seasonal abundance, demographic structure, movements, heavy metal accumulation, growth, and diet of school sharks in the Kaipara Harbour in order to aid with this assessment.
 This information will be critical to efforts to conserve and protect this species in New Zealand waters.

 For the movement section of his research, Alex is focusing on identifying school shark movement patterns to establish the origins of school sharks found in the Kaipara Harbour, what areas of the harbour different life stages use, and where school sharks are migrating too, once they leave the harbour.

 To do this, he is using two types of tags.
-The first are mini–Pop-up Archival Transmitting (mini-PAT) or satellite tags, which collect and transmit data on the movements of sharks over the course of one year via satellite.
-The second are plastic ‘spaghetti’ tags, which have been, and are currently being used to tag and track the movements and growth of various fish, shark, and ray species around New Zealand as part of tagging programs such as the Tindale Marine Research Charitable Trust’s (TMRCT) inshore tagging program.
+The first is mini–Pop-up Archival Transmitting (mini-PAT) or satellite tags, which collect and transmit data on the movements of sharks over the course of one year via satellite.
+The second is plastic ‘spaghetti’ tags, which have been and are currently being used to tag and track the movements and growth of various fish, shark, and ray species around New Zealand as part of tagging programs such as the Tindale Marine Research Charitable Trust’s (TMRCT) inshore tagging program.

 To track the movement of spaghetti-tagged individuals, Alex is relying on the public and fishers to report recaptures of tagged school sharks through the TMRCT inshore tagging program.

 There are many ways kiwis can help and get involved with Alex’s project

 If you catch a fish that has been tagged, please take note of the following and report it to the TMRCT: